Medical Transcription Training Schools

 - Bureau of Labor Statistics

-According to the Occupational Employment Statistics program, medical transcriptionists earn a median salary of $33,380 per year.
+According to the Occupational Employment and Wage Statistics program, medical transcriptionists earn a median salary of $33,380 per year.
 The top earners make $51,260 yearly (or more).

 Medical transcriptionists are generally paid by the number of lines they produce.
 So whether they work in an office or at home, transcriptionists make more money once they boost their speed and efficiency.

 Job Openings & Outlook

 According to the Bureau of Labor Statistics (BLS), employment in this field will decline by three percent between 2018 and 2028.
 No new jobs are expected to be created.
 However, there will still be opportunities due to current workers retiring or leaving the field.

 BLS projections show that about 7,700 jobs should open up for medical transcriptionists each year over that decade.